Wedding of Prince Michael of Kent and Baroness Marie-Christine von Reibnitz – 30th June 1978

 On 6th April 1979, Marie-Christine gave birth to Lord Frederick Michael George David Louis Windsor.
 Then on 23rd April 1981 Lady Gabriella Marina Alexandra Ophelia Windsor was born.
 Both children were brought up in the Anglican church and remainin the line of succession.
 In 1983, the marriage was finally recognised by the Catholic Church.
 The Pope allowed the couple to renew their wedding vows in a Catholic Church.
 On 29th July 1983, wearing the same cream suit that she wore to her civil marriage five years previous, the couple renewed their vows in Archbishop’s House Westminster. image

 In 2008 the couple celebrated their Pearl (30th) wedding anniversary.
 A new official picture was released to mark the occassion. image

-Tagged Fashion, Prince Michael, Princess Michael, Wedding Anniversary.
+Tagged Fashion, Prince Michael of Kent, Princess Michael, Wedding Anniversary.